nunomaduro/phpinsights/docs/continuous-integration.md

 ## Github Action <Badge text="^1.13"/>

-If you use Github Action, you can launch PHP Insights with `--format=github-action` option.
+If you use Github Action, you can launch PHP Insights with the `--format=github-action` option.
-With that, annotations with issues will be added in Pull request.
+With that, annotations with issues will be added in the Pull request.

 ```yaml